-As a general rule, journals are used for personal writing and notebooks for organization.
+As a general rule, journals are used for personal writing and notebooks are used for organization.
 Journals are often used to write about intimate and private matters such as feelings, self-reflection and other topics too sensitive to share with others.
-Whereas notebooks are used for more general purposes.
-People tend to use notebooks for school, work or organizational purposes (think to-do lists, goals, etc.)
+Notebooks, however, are used for more general purposes.
+People tend to use notebooks for school, work, or organizational purposes (think to-do lists, goals, etc.).

-Journals are about writing for yourself.
-They are convenient conduits for feelings and emotion.
+Journals are about writing for yourself, and there are a lot of benefits to journaling.
+They are convenient conduits for feelings and emotions, and they can help with processing your feelings.
 They allow the writer to express their inner thoughts without the risk of judgment or embarrassment.
-Journal writing is more of a private matter where intimacy and privacy are of high importance.
-A journal is good for processing emotions and feelings.

 Notebooks are often used for organizing and planning.
-Unlike journals, notebooks can be more public, and are used in environments such as work or school.
-They are used for creating lists, set goals, and keep track of things.
+Unlike journals, notebooks can be more public and are used in environments such as work or school.
+They are used for creating lists, setting goals, and keeping track of things.
 Whereas journals embody inner dialogue, notebooks are about getting things done.

-While the physical characteristics rarely differ much, there are some elements that you usually see in journals, but not in notebooks (and vice versa).
-An element a journal may have, that is rare in notebooks, is a lock and key.
+While the physical characteristics of notebooks vs journals rarely differ much, there are some common elements you may see in one but not the other.
+An element a journal may have that is rare in notebooks is a lock and key.
 This added security helps give a sense of privacy and may help the author feel more secure in putting intimate thoughts down on paper.
 You’ll almost never see a lock and key included with a notebook.

-Because the differences between journals and notebooks are subtle and somewhat arbitrary, there is plenty of confusion about the topic.
+Because the differences between notebooks vs journals are subtle and somewhat arbitrary, there is plenty of confusion about the topic.
 Similarly, there’s often confusion about other books such as diaries, logs, and bullet journals.
-If you’re interested, I’ve provided information below to help minimize the confusion.
-Hopefully, this will make it easier to decide which is the right choice for your writing needs.

-While journal and diary are synonyms, there is a subtle difference between how people use the two.
+While journal and diary are synonyms, there is a subtle difference between their uses.
 Diaries are typically used to document events from a more factual vantage point.
 They are not as strongly associated with the ideas of introspection and self-reflection.
-To some, writing in a diary is a way to record the events of their lives, not a tool for personal growth and development.
+To some, writing in a diary is a way to record the events of their lives — not a tool for personal growth and development.

 A log is a record of events or daily occurrences as they happen (usually written in chronological order).
-Log books provide a record of events with even less introspection and reflection that you might find in a journal or diary.
+Logbooks provide a record of events with even less introspection and reflection than you might find in a journal or diary.

 A journal entry, like a log entry, may be in chronological order.
-However, the purpose and intent of the author is often to write about personal experiences, ideas, thoughts, and feelings.
+However, the purpose and intent are often to document personal experiences, ideas, thoughts, and feelings.

 The name Bullet Journal is a trademarked term referring to a particular brand of dot grid notebooks.
 The makers of the Bullet Journal have created an entire system for using dot grid journals to take notes, make lists, and for planning.